retaildevcrews/AdaptiveCardTransformer/docs/HowToIntegrate.md

 ## Getting started with the Adaptive Card Transformer

-To use the `Adaptive Card Transformer`, you will need plugins, a `pluginConfig.json`, and a bot.
+To use the `Adaptive Card Transformer` you will need plugins, a `pluginConfig.json`, and a bot.
 To kickstart a project using the `Adaptive Card Transformer`, leverage the Yeoman [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer) to scaffold plugins, a `pluginConfig.json`, and an echo bot (if needed).

 ## Automatic Integration